 Rosemary polenta cornbread is a savory and comforting side dish for the holidays or weeknight meals!
 This easy cornbread recipe is made with polenta for extra texture, melted butter, dried rosemary, and cane sugar for a hint of sweetness!

 This is such a great recipe for the holidays or just whenever you are needing an easy side dish for busy weeknight meals.
 It is light and tender with a subtle sweetness.
-It’s a polenta cornbread recipe that comes together in 40 minutes in either a regular baking dish or in the cast iron skillet.
+It has a nice texture since we are using coarse ground polenta instead of cornmeal and this recipe comes together in 40 minutes in either a regular baking dish or in the cast iron skillet.

 What is polenta?